ITGlobal/cloudpayments-cash/README.md

 await api.Receipt(new ReceiptContract { ... }, 123, token)
 ```
 Second argument (`123`) is optional and it is used to make requests idempotent.

-See [cloudpayments api docs](https://cloudpayments.ru/docs/api/kassa) for more details about ReceiptContract.
+See [cloudpayments api docs](https://cloudpayments.ru/docs/api/kassa) for more details about `ReceiptContract`.

 ## CashSettings description